Sudan's GIS operations staff rejects dissolution of their service

-August 23, 2019 (KHARTOUM) - Members of the Operations Directorate of Sudan’s General Intelligence Service (GIS) last Thursday rejected the dissolution of their service and their integration to the armed forces.
+August 23, 2019 (KHARTOUM) - Members of the Operations Directorate of Sudan’s General Intelligence Service (GIS) last Thursday rejected the dissolution of their service and their integration into the armed forces.

 GIS General Director Abu Bakr Mustafa (aka Damblab) Thursday held a briefing for the members of the Operations Directorate to inform them about the decision to dissolve the service and to integrate those who want in the army or the Rapid Support Forces.